lwilletts/fwm/README.md

 #### watcher

-A window id event watcher wrapper around wew to provide added functionality such as:
+A window id event watcher wrapper around wew to provide added functionality:

+- sloppy focus
-- Sloppy focus.
+- window placement
-- Auto-grouping of windows.
+- autogrouping of windows
-- Window placement on their creation.
-- Compositor management for steam games.
-- Fullscreen and group window cleaning on deletion of windows.

-Recommend to add `watcher &` to your xinitrc to load on X11 start.
+Add `watcher &` to your xinitrc to load on X11 start.

-Auto-grouping is possible by populating `$HOME/.autogroup` with WM_CLASS and a
+Autogrouping is possible by populating `$HOME/.autogroup` with WM_CLASS and a
 group:

 ```
-qutebrowser 2
+2 qutebrowser
-discord 3
+3 discord
-gl 4
+4 gl
 ```

 #### wid